sara-nl/griddocs/source/Pages/Advanced/storage_clients/uberftp.rst

 Uberftp
 =======

 .. warning:: We have observed that ``uberftp`` deletes a file after it has unsuccessfully tried to overwrite it.
-If you write data with ``uberftp``, please make sure you never try to overwrite existing files! ::ref:`globus` does not have this bug.
+If you write data with ``uberftp``, please make sure you never try to overwrite existing files! ::ref:`globus-url-copy <globus>` does not have this bug.

 Creating/listing
 ================